jgrodziski/metav/README.md

 ## Spit current version in a file

-The spit feature output the current state of the module in the repo in one or several files that can be directly Clojure source code or data literals structure like EDN or JSON.
+The spit feature output the current state of the module in the repo in one or several files that can be directly Clojure source code (`clj`, `cljc` and `cljs` formats) or data literals structure like EDN or JSON (`edn` and `json` format).

 ```
 clj -A:metav -m metav.spit --output-dir src --namespace metav.meta -formats clj